renaissance-publishing/renaissance/chapters/04-characters.md

 spending rez, the character-creation limits no longer apply, although the glocal limits still do.

-We don\\'t have rules for training requirements, but gaining new skills should generally make sense.
+We don't have rules for training requirements, but gaining new skills should generally make sense.
 Skills and classes can be justified either by events during the adventure, or effort undertaken during down-time.
 You usually cannot gain new Backgrounds, and there are some Traits that